futaoo/LinkClimate/Competency-Questions.md

-- What stations are accessible within a given area of interest?
+- Which stations fall inside a certain range of latitude and longitude coordinates?

     <aside>
     💡 **Q1:** select the lat/long pairs for all of the stations